 The goal of this site is education.
 We want potential Mary Kay consultants (and current and former consultants too!) to know about the “other side” of Mary Kay.
 It’s not all Pink Cadillacs!
-What you are told by your recruiter and your upline is only part of the story.
-Pink Truth is here to tell you the rest of the story.
+What women are told by their recruiter and your upline is only part of the story.
+Pink Truth is here to tell the rest of the story.

 Mary Kay Cosmetics has spent 50 years developing and perfecting a positive image.
 The general public believes that Mary Kay is a company that helps women.
 The reality, however, is that Mary Kay Inc. is a predator.
 It preys on women who need something (extra money, more friends, a career, a purpose, etc.) and exploits those needs.
 Women are deceived in the recruiting process, and the deception continues as the consultant is persuaded to purchase more inventory than she can ever sell, to recruit other women by not giving them all the facts, and to continue to invest hundreds or thousands of dollars knowing that she will almost certainly never earn that money back.